 The hospital offers in-patients an excellent choice of traditional food cooked fresh on site and snacks are available 24 hours per day.
 Special diets are catered for on request.
 Snacks and drinks are available on site from vending machines for visitors.

 A trolley with sweets, squashes and toiletries visits the ward every Tuesday and Saturday.

 - Tea: 17.00 - 18.00

 The hospital has protected mealtimes that protect patients from unnecessary and avoidable interruptions.
+Patients carers with carers passports may be present to assist patient to eat, or if you have a flexible visiting arrangement.
 This helps to enable our staff to provide patients with support and assistance with meals - placing the patients' mealtimes as a priority in their day.

 Please be aware that visitors should avoid visiting friends and relatives during these times.